One Blog |June 6, 2018 | POS Tracking Software

 According to several of our long-term customers (of varying sizes from across the country) speaking generally on the topic of “Why we need to practice Best Practices”:

 “Today, virtually all Macro Beer distributors are experiencing margins that are the slimmest they’ve ever been – and even though Craft’s margins (and often growth) are much more robust, Craft represents much lower sales numbers.
-2017 saw another overall decline in the sales of the Macros but Craft and Imports often saw double-digit growth.
+Recent years have shown an overall decline in Macro sales, but Craft and Imports have seen double-digit growth.

 High End is really doing well but Big Beer brands like Bud and Bud Light, Coors Light and Miller Lite are either flat or in single-digit declines (again).
 Financial support (for all kinds of distributor programs) from Macro Suppliers, once generous, is increasingly hard to come by – some of the “program features” (support) formerly offered by Big Beer have been reduced or eliminated.